gladstoneai/POWERplay/README.md

 ## Installation, setup, and testing

-👉 _This repo will only work with Python 3._
+👉 _This repo has only been tested with Python 3.8.9._

 1. Ensure Homebrew and Graphviz are installed to enable MDP visualization.
 Run: